 Investing Principle 4 : Think Macro

-Rakesh Jhunjhunwala believes in India’s potential to be a multi-trillion dollar economy in the years to come with it’s thriving industries, hard-working population, natural resources, technological advancements and global strategic importance.
-He reckons Indians will be saving over a trillion dollars annually and atleast 10% of these will flow into the stock markets which will dwarf the current inflows.
+Rakesh Jhunjhunwala believes in India’s potential to be a multi-trillion dollar economy in the years to come.
+India has thriving industries, hard-working population, natural resources, technological advancements and global strategic importance.
+He reckons Indians will be saving over a trillion dollars annually.
+And atleast 10% of these will flow into the stock markets which will dwarf the current inflows.

-The ability to position oneself for the long-term is a trait that Rakesh Jhunjhunwala prides himself on and always maintains a bullish stance.
+The ability to position oneself for the long-term is a trait that Rakesh Jhunjhunwala prides himself on.
+He has always maintained a bullish stance.
 He says – “Ninety-eight per cent of the money made in the stock market is by being a bull.
 Not necessarily a big bull but being a bull”

 We can see this in his three favourite investments and top holdings aswell i.e. Lupin, CRISIL and Titan Industries, all of which are linked to the fortunes of the Indian economies.
 He reckons as much as 70% of CRISIL’s business and 25% of Lupin’s is linked to how the Indian economy performs.
 Rakesh Jhunjhunwala is betting on the Indian growth story and is today one of it’s biggest advocates